pingcap/docs/tidb-cloud/tidb-cloud-partners.md

 - Company name
 - Company contact email
 - Company official website URL
-- Company logo (One SVG file for light mode and one SVG file for dark mode.
-A horizontal logo with 256 x 48 pixels is preferred)
+- Company logo (One SVG file for light mode and one SVG file for dark mode; a horizontal logo with 256 x 48 pixels is preferred)

-The information above will be used to generate an exclusive sign-up URL and page with your company logo for your customers.
+The preceding information is used to generate an exclusive sign-up URL and page with your company logo for your customers.

 We will carefully evaluate your request and get back to you soon.